hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Deploy MySQL database

-I﻿n order to show backup and restore process, an MySQL database from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.
+I﻿n order to show backup and restore process, an MySQL database instance from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.

-1. Install MySQL database
+**1. Install MySQL database**

 MySQL database requires a persistent volume to store data.
-Here is the PVC YAML manifest file *mysql-pvc.yaml* in the repo's *base* folder:
+Here is the *PersistentVolumeClaim* (PVC) YAML manifest file *mysql-pvc.yaml* in the repo's *'base'* folder:

 ```markdown
 $ cat mysql-app/base/mysql-pvc.yaml